Voyager (Australian band)

-Voyager is a progressive metal band from Perth, Western Australia, formed in 1999.
-The band has released seven full-length albums.
-Their seventh full-length studio album, Colours in the Sun, was released worldwide on 1 November 2019 on the French American metal record label Season of Mist.
-They will represent Australia in the Eurovision Song Contest 2023 with the song "Promise".
+Voyager are an Australian progressive metal band from Perth, Western Australia, formed in 1999.
+They have released eight studio albums.
+Their latest, Fearless in Love, was released in 2023.
+The band represented Australia in the Eurovision Song Contest 2023 with the song "Promise", finishing in ninth place.

 History

 1999–2003: Formation and Element V

 Voyager formed in 1999 at the University of Western Australia by Daniel Estrin, Mark Baker, and Adam Lovkis.
-The band saw a few lineup changes before recording the album Element V in 2003 with Aidan Barton at Sovereign Studios, Willetton, Western Australia.
-The lineup for Element V consisted of Daniel Estrin (keyboards, vocals), Mark De Vattimo (guitar), Jennah Graieg (bass), Geoff Callaghan (drums) and Emanuel Rudnicki (guitar), in 2002.
+The band saw a few line-up changes before recording the album Element V in 2003 with Aidan Barton at Sovereign Studios, Willetton, Western Australia.
+The line-up for Element V consisted of Daniel Estrin (keyboards, vocals), Mark De Vattimo (guitar), Jennah Graieg (bass), Geoff Callaghan (drums) and Emanuel Rudnicki (guitar), in 2002.

 The album Element V was released in Australia in 2003, and then picked up by Dutch label DVS Records and released in Europe the following year.
 Japanese label Woodbell/Experience licensed the album for Japanese distribution in the same year and released it with a bonus track, "Now and Forever".

 Voyager's popularity increased rapidly following the European release of Element V and the band secured its first major support, opening for Steve Vai in Perth in July 2004.

 After the release of Element V, Melissa Fiocco replaced Jennah on bass.
 Voyager performed at Melbourne's Corner Hotel in late 2005 as part of a Screaming Symphony radio benefit concert, playing for the first time out of their home state of Western Australia.
-Towards the end of 2006, Emanuel and Geoff departed the band and were replaced by Simone Dow and Mark Boeijen respectively, just prior to the recording of the follow up album, uniVers.
+Towards the end of 2005, Emanuel and Geoff departed the band and were replaced by Simone Dow and Mark Boeijen respectively, just prior to the recording of the follow-up album, uniVers.